itsjavi/itsjavi/README.md

 ☘️ [Open to Work](https://www.linkedin.com/in/itsjavi/)

-- 💻 Senior Software Developer for 10+ years
+- 💻 Senior Software Developer for 10+ years.
+My last position was Tech Lead
-- 🔬 Data Science student
+- 🔬 I know some Data Science after an intensive 5-month course
 - 🌱 Wide range of dev languages, mastered PHP but I often practise JS (TypeScript, React, NextJS, etc.), Python, Golang & more
 - 🚀 Looking for an amazing dev?
 Reach out!
 - 🌎 Can speak in Spanish, Catalan, English, Italian and some German (pretzle, bier, danke)